Visiting Artists Program: Current Lectures

 37 S. Wabash Ave., 1st floor

-Join Daniel Joseph Martinez for a conversation with Deana Haggag, President and CEO of United States Artists and Iñigo Manglano-Ovalle, artist and professor of Art Theory & Practice at Northwestern University.
+Join Daniel Joseph Martinez for a conversation with Deana Haggag, President and CEO of United States Artists and Iñigo Manglano-Ovalle (MFA 1989), artist and professor of Art Theory & Practice at Northwestern University.
 Moderated by Arnold J. Kemp, SAIC Dean of Graduate Studies.

 Presented in partnership with the Office of the Dean of Graduate Studies